DyoungMCWI/RevitLookup/Contributing.md

    ![image](https://github.com/user-attachments/assets/088388c1-6055-4d21-8d22-70f047d8f104)

-> To create a release, changelog for the release version is required.

-To update the changelog:

-1. Navigate to the solution root.
-2. Open the file **Changelog.md**.
-3. Add a section for your version.
-The version separator is the `#` symbol.
-4. Specify the release number e.g. `# 1.0.0` or `# Release v1.0.0`, the format does not matter, the main thing is that it contains the version.
-5. In the lines below, write a changelog for your version, style to your taste.
-For example, you will find changelog for version 1.0.0, do the same.

 ## Architecture

-RevitLookup is built on the LookupEngine framework, which provides system for analyzing object structures at runtime.
+RevitLookup is built on the [LookupEngine](https://github.com/LookupEngine/LookupEngine) framework, which provides a system for analyzing object structures at runtime.
 This section explains how you can extend and modify core components of the project.

 ### Descriptors